 South Abingdon Arts & Culture Project

-This regenerative arts project will unlock the skills and local knowledge of residents and community groups to empower and connect with the Abingdon landscape; generating artworks created with, and driven by, the South Abingdon community.
+A regenerative arts project designed to unlock the skills and knowledge of local residents and community groups; to empower and connect with their landscape.

-The project has been designed with the intention of up-skilling local artists and providing wider creative opportunities for all.
-Supporting artists with how they work, build and maintain a sustainable and resilient practice.
+The South Abingdon Arts and Culture project has been designed with the intention of up-skilling local artists and providing wider creative opportunities for all: Supporting artists with how they work, build and maintain a sustainable and resilient practice.

 PROJECT STRANDS